renuka-rajpuria/jobot/README.md

 2. Open the repository on VS Code, launch the terminal, and run these commands:

    ```
-   cd jobot-web     # enter NextJS project
+   cd K-Bot-web     # enter NextJS project
    npm install      # install dependencies
    npm run dev      # run development server
    ```

    You should now be able to open up the application in a new browser tab and interact with it.

-3. Create a file `.env.local` inside the `jobot-web` folder and add proper values for the following enviroment variables:
+3. Create a file `.env.local` inside the `K-Bot-web` folder and add proper values for the following enviroment variables:

    ```
    NEXT_PUBLIC_SUPABASE_URL=xxx